Borrower Eligibility Requirements

 In general these are borrower eligibility requirements for all CalHFA programs:

 - You will need to meet credit, income limits and loan requirements of the CalHFA-approved lender and the mortgage insurer.

 - CalHFA borrowers must complete homebuyer education counseling and obtain a certificate of completion through an eligible homebuyer counseling organization.

 - CalHFA's down payment programs ECTP and MCC require you to be a first-time homebuyer.
 See the definition of a first-time homebuyer.

 Be sure to check the borrower eligibility section of each individual loan program for program-specific requirements such as income limits and FICO scores.

 Homebuyer Education Requirement

 CalHFA firmly believes that homebuyer education is critical to the success and happiness of a homeowner, and requires homebuyer education for first-time homebuyers using a CalHFA program.
 CalHFA will accept hard or online copies of homebuyer education counseling certificates.

 Who has to take this Homebuyer Education course?

-Only one occupying borrower on each loan transaction.
+Only one occupying first-time borrower on each loan transaction.

 How do I take this education and counseling course?

 Are You a First-Time Homebuyer?

 CalHFA's down payment programs ECTP and MCC require you to be a first-time homebuyer.
 To know for sure, you should understand that a first-time homebuyer is defined as someone who has not owned and occupied their own home in the last three years.
 That means if you've never owned a home, you're a first-time homebuyer.
 It also means that if you owned your home three or more years ago, but sold it, you are right back to being a first-time homebuyer again, and you can take advantage of all of the benefits of CalHFA's first-time homebuyer programs.
 Exceptions may apply, so please talk to one of CalHFA's Preferred Loan Officers for more information.